Skip to content

 12:00 to 1:00pm CST

-Speaker: Alexis Jemal, City University of New York
+Speakers: Alexis Jemal & Diana Melendez, City University of New York

 Alexis Jemal, associate professor at Silberman School of Social Work-Hunter College, is a critical-radical social worker and artivist who specializes in racial justice, radical healing, and liberation.
 Dr. Jemal’s research and scholarship are grounded in her Transformative Potential Framework that guides the development and implementation of holistic, socio-cultural, psychosocial, biobehavioral health interventions.
 She teaches courses at the Master’s level in clinical practice, critical social work practice, and human behavior, and at the doctoral level in public scholarship.